 The influences of this varied historic influx can be seen across the city, especially when you look beyond the famous Art Deco architecture of trendy South Beach.
 Just west of Downtown is Little Havana; Little Haiti is further north.
 Here, on warm, tropical evenings, you can wander between salsa clubs, eat empanadas, hear whispers of vodou ceremonies and listen to the locals speaking a blend of Spanish, French and Creole.

 It makes sense, then, that Miami International Airport is not only a gateway to Florida but a key transit point for those heading onwards to South America and the Caribbean.
 And while it may be tempting to carry on your journey without stopping off to explore, don’t be too hasty.
 Spend a day in multicultural Miami and you might feel like you’ve left American soil already.
-Aerial view of Miami South Beach, Florida (Shutterstock)

 Flights from the UK usually arrive at the central hub of Miami International (MIA), about 8km from the city centre.
 Flights from within the US, particularly budget carriers, generally land at the smaller Fort Lauderdale-Hollywood International Airport, 40km north of downtown.

 At MIA you’ll need to pass passport control, then US Immigration and Customs – you will be given a customs form to fill in on the plane, which will be stamped here.
 Queues can be lengthy.